 Yes, but unfortunately, many e-books in the library's collection are limited by digital rights management (DRM) restrictions.
-This means that printing is typically limited to a certain percentage of the entire work.
+This means that printing and page downloads are typically limited to a certain percentage of the entire work.
 DRM restrictions are imposed by the copyright owners (book vendors/publishers) to control access to their products.
 The allowed amount will vary from publisher to publisher.
 The library community is aware of this issue and actively working with publishers to broaden access rights for consumers.

-In the meantime, you can find out how many pages you can print from a book by clicking the "print" or "download" option inside the ebook screen.
+In the meantime, you can find out how many pages you can print/save from a book by clicking the "print" or "download" option inside the ebook screen.

 Information about page limits (as well as instructions) from two of our biggest book providers is below:

 - Ebook Central: Look for the print allowance on the ebook's homepage (click here for screen captures).
 Then, as you read, look for the printer icon toward the top of the screen: